Snapchat Lawsuit

 Snap Maps

 Snap Maps allow users to share and view each other’s locations.
-Usually, only friends can see it, but many friends on Snapchat are not people teen users know, so they could be sexual predators.
+Usually, only friends can see it, but many friends on Snapchat are not people teen users know.

 Discover